Transhumance: Australia

 In Australia, which has a large station (i.e., ranch) culture, stockmen provide the labour to move the herds to seasonal pastures.

 Transhumant grazing is an important aspect of the cultural heritage of the Australian Alps, an area of which has been included on the Australian National Heritage List.
 Colonists started using this region for summer grazing in the 1830s, when pasture lower down was poor.
 The practice continued during the 19th and 20th centuries, helping make pastoralism in Australia viable.
 Transhumant grazing created a distinctive way of life that is an important part of Australia's pioneering history and culture.
 There are features in the area that are reminders of transhumant grazing, including abandoned stockman's huts, stock yards and stock routes.

 Africa

 North Africa

 The Berber people of North Africa were traditionally farmers, living in mountains relatively close to the Mediterranean coast, or oasis dwellers.
 However, the Tuareg and Zenaga of the southern Sahara practice nomadic transhumance.
 Other groups, such as the Chaouis, practised fixed transhumance.

 Horn of Africa

-In rural areas, the Somali and Afar of Northeast Africa also traditionally practice nomadic transhumance.
+In rural areas, the Somali and Afar of Northeast Africa also traditionally practise nomadic transhumance.
 Their pastoralism is centred on camel husbandry, with additional sheep and goat herding.

 The classic, "fixed" transhumance is practiced in the Ethiopian Highlands.
 During the cropping season the lands around the villages are not accessible for grazing.
 For instance, farmers with livestock in Dogu'a Tembien organise annual transhumance, particularly towards remote and vast grazing grounds, deep in valleys (where the grass grows early due to temperature) or mountain tops.
 Livestock will stay there overnight (transhumance) with children and a few adults keeping them.